 What is the difference between Osteopathy & Sports Therapy?

 Osteopaths are allied health professionals that treat the body holistically, meaning they will look at all aspects of a patient’s lifestyle in order to determine where the problem may be coming from.
 Often, musculoskeletal injuries are multi-factorial and require a multi-modal approach.

 A Sports Therapist is a health professional trained to deal mainly with musculoskeletal conditions that have occurred in a sporting environment.
 Sports Therapists are specifically trained to rehabilitate an athlete from the acute phase of the injury until they are ready to return to sport.

 Would an osteopath just crack my joints?

-High velocity thrust (HVT) are manual therapy techniques often used by osteopaths, chiropractors, physiotherapists and doctors.
+High velocity thrust (HVT) are manual therapy techniques often used by our osteopaths.
 The application of HVTs often improve patients’ musculoskeletal symptoms.
 However, in order to improve your symptoms there are many other interventions that an osteopath may choose, this could include exercise, soft tissue manipulation, advice, muscle energy techniques etc.